canonical/backup-operators/docs/explanation/bacula-fd-charm-architecture.md

 ## High-level overview of backup charms deployment

 Here's a typical backup charm suite deployment in the machine charm environment.
-It deploys the bacula-server charm as the backup server, the bacula-fd charm as the backup agent, and the backup-integrator charm as the backup relation provider.
+This deployment shows the bacula-server charm as the backup server, the bacula-fd charm as the backup agent, and the backup-integrator charm as the backup relation provider.